M-Moeini/LLM-Medical-FAQ-Bot/README.md

 4. **LangChain Integration**: The bot integrates **LangChain**, a framework for building applications powered by large language models (LLMs).
 It enables handling the conversational flow and interacting with GPT-3.5 through the **ConversationChain** class, allowing the bot to respond fluidly to medical questions.

-5. **MLOps Pipeline**: The bot uses basic **MLOps techniques**, integrating OpenAI’s GPT models and ensuring an automated flow for handling medical inquiries.
-While this prototype doesn't yet have a fully developed MLOps stack, the potential for building one (with monitoring, retraining models, version control for ML models, etc.) is essential for scaling this type of application.

 ## Features